infinyon/sql-connector/README.md

 We have a `operation` parameter which defaults to `insert` but we can pass `upsert` here to specify we want to do an upsert operation.

-Upsert additionaly takes an `uniq_idx` argument. `uniq_idx` specifies the index or column name to check for uniqueness of a record.
+Upsert additionaly takes an `unique_columns` argument. `unique_columns` specifies the list indices or column names to check for uniqueness of a record.
-If a record with same value in `uniq_idx` exists in the database, it will be updated.
+If a record with same value in `unique_columns` exists in the database, it will be updated.
 If no record exists with same value, the given record will be inserted.

 Connector configuration file for upsert (assuming `device_id` is a unique column or an index in the database):